anish-palakurthi/fluid/README.md

-# Fluid
+# fluid

-Fluid is the best way to write.
+fluid is the best way to write.
 Tree-style versioning, LLM-powered inline edits, token-efficient knowledge graphs, and more.

 ## Features